Noel Gallagher: Jay-Z

-Gallagher reportedly criticised the organisers of the 2008 Glastonbury Festival for scheduling U.S. hip-hop artist Jay-Z as a headliner for the traditionally rock-focused festival: "If it ain't broke don't fix it.
+Gallagher criticised the organisers of the 2008 Glastonbury Festival for scheduling American hip-hop artist Jay-Z as a headliner for the traditionally rock-focused festival: "If it ain't broke don't fix it.
 If you start to break it then people aren't going to go.
 I'm sorry, but Jay-Z?
 No chance.
 Glastonbury has a tradition of guitar music and even when they throw the odd curveball in on a Sunday night you go, 'Kylie Minogue?'
 I don't know about it.
 But I'm not having hip-hop at Glastonbury.
 It's wrong."
 Emily Eavis, the organiser of the festival, said she was honoured Jay-Z was headlining the event: "He's absolutely the right act for our festival.
 There's no reason why we should not have the greatest living hip-hop artist on at Glastonbury."
-Eavis also reminded Gallagher that The Roots, Cypress Hill, and De La Soul had all previously performed at Glastonbury.
+Eavis also reminded Gallagher that the Roots, Cypress Hill, and De La Soul had all previously performed at Glastonbury.
 Jay-Z said, "We don't play guitars, Noel, but hip-hop has put in its work like any other form of music.
-This headline show is just a natural progression. [...]
+This headline show is just a natural progression. ...
 We have to respect each other's genre of music and move forward."

 Jay-Z opened his Glastonbury set with a cover of Oasis' song "Wonderwall".
 When Gallagher was asked about the incident, he replied:

 When Jay-Z was asked about Gallagher's comments, he said, "I haven't spoken to [Gallagher], I heard he was reaching out.
 I don't bear any grudge, it's all good.
 I just believe in good music and bad music, I've always said that.
 You look at any interview from the beginning of time, I've always stated that I don't believe in the lines and classifications that people put music in so they can easily define it."
 When asked who he would be interested in collaborating with, he said, "Anyone.
 Oasis as well.
 It doesn't matter to me."